 Students should check with their teacher first for all course questions.
 Additional help and support are offered to online students through their Student Advisor.
 If a student is unsure who their advisor is, email email@example.com or call 818-575-9299.

 All OC Online students are important to us, and we reach out with regular grade and status reports to students and parents.
-If weekly live sessions with teachers and follow up from advisors is not enough support, please contact us for additional support options.
+If weekly live classes with teachers and follow up from advisors is not enough support, please contact us for additional support options.

 Canvas provides a user experience that is easy, simple, and intuitive.
 Special attention has been paid to making Canvas screen-readable.
 The Rich Content Editor encourages users to create accessible content pages (i.e. text formatting is accomplished using styles).
 Canvas is designed to allow limited customization of colors and schemes to be accessible for all users.
 The National Federation of the Blind granted Canvas the Gold Level Web Certification in 2010.